mikymaione/Ohm-o-matic/README.md

 ### Web service
 * Project Jersey: an open source framework for developing RESTful Web Services.
 * Project Grizzly: a framework for build scalable and robust servers using NIO as well as offering extended framework components.
+### Mutual exclusion
+* Ricart-Agrawala Algorithm: an algorithm for mutual exclusion on a distributed system.
+### Charting
+* Knowm XChart: a light-weight and convenient library for plotting data.

 ## Minimum system requirements